Credit Card Icon

 These methods aim to manage symptoms and slow progression, providing some relief from discomfort and redness.
 However, it’s important to note that they don’t eliminate the growth itself.

-We are here to help you through this process, and we encourage you to with a specialist who can provide the support and guidance you need.
+We are here to help you through this process, and we encourage you to consult with a specialist who can provide the support and guidance you need.

 The central node represents the main topic of traditional treatments.
 Each branch shows a specific treatment, with further details on what it can do and its limitations.
 The colors help differentiate between treatments, making it easier to understand the overall picture.